jw098/OSCAR-GreaseMonkey/README.md

 When the CPP pop-up windows are open (e.g. for Social History, Medical History, etc.), Alt+1 to Sign & Save, Escape to close the pop-up window.

+## EChart_UpdateSidebar

+Within the E-chart: Update the sidebar with newly created eForms, Consults, Ticklers, Medications when posted.

+## eForms_KeyboardShortcuts

+Within e-forms repository, Alt+A to close.
+Within an individual e-form: Alt+1 to Submit.
+Alt+2 to Print & Submit.

+## Inbox_Buttons

+Within Inbox: A button that opens all reports (including acknowledged and filed reports), as well as one that open just new reports.

 ## Inbox_KeyboardShortcuts

 Within Inbox: Alt+1 to open first item.

 Within the Lab result: Alt+1 to Acknowledge and label labs with the actual names of each test (as opposed to cryptic labels like HAEM1, CHEM4, etc.).
 Alt+Q to open E-chart.
 Alt+W to open Tickler.
 Alt+Z to only label Labs without acknowleding.

-Also, the label of the previous version of the lab result is shown.
+Also, the label of the previous version of the lab result is shown, as well any new results compared to the previous version.

 ## Medications_KeyboardShortcuts